vvk130/backend-fullstack-course/instructions/instructions.md

 ![alt text](image-13.png)

-## Update horse/alpaca
+## Update horse/alpaca information

 Go to an alpaca's page, select the Update tab, and update a field of your choice.
 The serverside validation let's you know if the data you input is valid.
 Horses have less field's that can be updated.
+If the fields are null, like for images, the form submits the name 2 times instead, so don't leave empty fields as the form does not handle them gracefully.

 ![alt text](image-10.png)